KiwifruitDev/KCOM/README.md

 - In Visual Studio, set `KiwisCoOpMod` as the startup project by right-clicking the project and selecting "Set as Startup Project"
 - Click on the green "Start" button to start debugging
 - Visual Studio will automatically launch KCOM with debugging enabled

+### Symlinks
+For addon development, you may want to "symlink" folders from this repository to your game:
+- Open a command prompt as an administrator
+- Type `cd` into the command prompt and press space
+- Copy Half-Life: Alyx's `game/hlvr_addons` directory path and paste it into the command prompt, then press enter
+	- Note: You can create these folders relative to the `Half-Life Alyx` folder if they don't exist
+	- Note: You may need to "wrap" the path in quotes if it contains spaces
+- Type `mkdir kiwimp_alyx` into the command prompt and press enter
+- Type `cd kiwimp_alyx` into the command prompt and press enter
+- Type `mklink /J scripts` and press space
+- Find the repository's directory, this is likely `C:\Users\{username}\source\repos\KCOM`
+- Copy the KCOM repository directory path and paste it into the command prompt
+- Type `\WorkshopAddon\game\hlvr_addons\kiwimp_alyx\scripts` at the end of the command prompt to complete the path and press enter
+- Type `cd` into the command prompt and press space
+- Copy Half-Life: Alyx's `content/hlvr_addons` directory path and paste it into the command prompt, then press enter
+	- Note: You can create these folders relative to the `Half-Life Alyx` folder if they don't exist
+	- Note: You may need to "wrap" the path in quotes if it contains spaces
+- Type `mklink /J kiwimp_alyx` and press space
+- Copy the KCOM repository directory path and paste it into the command prompt
+- Type `\WorkshopAddon\content\hlvr_addons\kiwimp_alyx` at the end of the command prompt to complete the path and press enter
+- Launch Half-Life: Alyx with Workshop tools enabled
+	- Type `-console -vconsole -language english` into the launch options for Half-Life: Alyx in Steam before launching
+- Open VConsole by pressing the tilde (`~`) key
+- Type `addon_enable kiwimp_alyx` into VConsole and press enter
+- Changes within the Workshop tools will now be reflected to the KCOM repository and vice versa

 ## Help & Support